jiamingluuu/notes/distributed-system/Raft Consensus Algorithm.md

 - If the receiver's term is older
   - Receiver steps done to follower and updates its term, processes the RPC.

-# Client Protocol
+# Client protocol
 Client can send request to the leader and receives the response only when the command is logged, committed, and executed on the leader's state machine.
 - If client does not know who is the leader, he can communicate with any of the server, and server will tell who's the leader.
 - If leader crashes, a new leader will be elected and therefore client can redo the stuff we have introduced above.

-# Cluster Membership Changes
+# Cluster membership changes
 ![Two-phase protocol for membership change](./img/raft-cluster-membership-change.png)

 Raft use two-phase protocol when cluster membership changing.
 When the leader receives a request to change the configuration from $C_{old}$ to $C_{new}$: